YXChen0323/codexProject/MCP_119/README.md

 provided, the results are summarised with the same model to produce a brief description.
 If the `answer` is empty, the UI falls back to a short summary of the data.
+The prompt was adjusted to remove the required follow-up question so answers sound more natural.